 And the best part?
 You can do all of this today.
-Simply head to sketch.com/updates to download Sketch 60 and go hands-on.
+Simply head to sketch.com/releases/mac to download Sketch 60 and go hands-on.

 We know that design systems don’t end with design files.
 So we’re working on the next generation of tools that will help you bring the whole team into the design process.
 Here’s what’s next for your design systems workflow:

 - Developer Handoff — Soon, developers will be able to inspect any Sketch document shared with your team in the browser and get the information they need to take your designs to production.

 - Annotations — Take commenting one step further with contextual feedback on your Artboards.

 - Assistant — Bring your style guide to life and ensure consistency with rules and warnings right inside every Sketch document.